 The collective will to decolonise the curriculum is stronger than it has ever been.
 A curriculum that ignores how colonial history has shaped academic disciplines fails to educate students to recognise and challenge the harm done by the resulting structural inequalities.
-At the same time, the conditions created by COVID-19 and the move to online teaching have particular implications for BAME students, including negative impact on mental health, higher risk for financial hardship, and more limited access to resources.
+At the same time, the conditions created by the COVID-19 pandemic and the move to online teaching have particular implications for BAME students, including negative impact on mental health, higher risk for financial hardship, and more limited access to resources.

 Watch our video to find out more